rstudio/gt/tests/testthat/_snaps/tab_remove.md

       t_ft %>% rm_footnotes(footnotes = 0:1)
     Condition
       Error in `rm_footnotes()`:
       !
-The following item indices do not exist in the data: 0.
+The following footnote indices do not exist in the data: 0.
     Code
       t_ft %>% rm_footnotes(footnotes = 2:3)
     Condition
       Error in `rm_footnotes()`:
       !
-The following item indices do not exist in the data: 3.
+The following footnote indices do not exist in the data: 3.
     Code
       t_ft %>% rm_footnotes(footnotes = 3)
     Condition
       Error in `rm_footnotes()`:
       !
-The following item indices do not exist in the data: 3.
+The following footnote indices do not exist in the data: 3.

 # Table source notes can be removed using `rm_source_notes()`